protein-nmr/CheSPI/README.md

 usage: python_exe cheSPI4c.py ID [-p] [option] > logfile &
 if option is 2: will plot a 2d plot or first two CheSPI components if option is any other number: will interpret this value as so-called minAIC, which controls automatic re-referencing

-# default value is minAIC = 5.0.
+note: default value is minAIC = 5.0.
 Lowering this value will favour re-referencing even with small offset corrections, increasing it will dis-favour re-referencing and only envoke it with high offsets.
 Setting minAIC very high to e.g. 999 will de facto disable re-referencing.
-flags: #TODO

 requirements: python must be version 2 with packages: numpy, scipy, matplotlib